-The school's success in meeting the SEND of its pupils will be measured using the following performance indicators.
+The school's success in meeting the needs of its pupils will be measured using the following performance indicators.

 - Pupil progress in termly tests in maths, reading and writing.

+- Evaluation of provision map targets

 - Baseline assessments

-- Success in meeting provision map targets.

 - Cessation of SEND support and celebrating the success.

 - Performance of SEND pupils in Y6 SATs.

 - Parental satisfaction

+- Child satisfaction